WHO: In 10 weeks, omicron surge causes COVID cases to soar

 Dr. Michael Ryan, the WHO emergencies chief, said countries with higher vaccination rates “have more choices” about whether to ease their restrictions, but said they should assess factors like their current epidemiology, at-risk populations, immunity in the population, and access to health care tools to fight the pandemic.

-Speaking to countries’ governments, he said: “Every country has to find feet, know where it is, know where it wants to go, and chart its path ...
+Speaking to countries’ governments, he said: “Every country has to find its feet, know where it is, know where it wants to go, and chart its path ...
 You can look at what other countries are doing.
 But please don’t just follow blindly what every other country is doing.”

 Ryan expressed concern that “political pressure will result in people in some countries opening prematurely — and that will result in unnecessary transmission, unnecessary severe disease, and unnecessary death.”